SEND And Equality Information

 Lyne and Longcross C of E (Aided) Primary School is an inclusive school where each individual is valued.
 We work to ensure that pupils are included in all aspects of learning and school life.
 We aim to provide a high standard of education which develops and inspires all our children.

 Children sometimes experience difficulties and require additional support to meet their needs or improve their learning.
-The decision to put this in place is made by the school and is based on a variety of factors including academic progress and assessments carried out by teaching staff or other professionals.
+The decision to put this in place is made by the school, following discussion with parents, and is based on a variety of factors including academic progress and assessments carried out by teaching staff or other professionals.
 Occasionally children may need additional support to ensure that they have a smooth transition or they may require specific support when going through a significant change in their lives.
-We would always involve parents/carers in these decisions and are keen to work in partnership with families as we believe this results in the best outcomes for children.
+We always involve parents/carers in these decisions and are keen to work in partnership with families as we believe this results in the best outcomes for children.

 Support is planned by school staff and, when appropriate, by external agencies.
 This would be documented in Individual SEND Plans and shared with parents/carers in meetings.
 The whole school provision map details what is provided for all as Quality First Teaching (QFT) and also what is available for children with additional or special educational needs.
 This may include provision for children with English as an additional language; we do not consider these children as pupils with SEND.
 We are proud to be an inclusive school and our universal offer of QFT includes adaptations and personalisation.